JedGrabman/AK_RCV_Summarizer/README.md

 It is necessary to closely look at CVR data, public statements by the Alaska Division of Elections, and official results of elections to determine how to tabulate summaries from the votes listed in the CVR data.

 ### Digital Representation of Ballots
 As mentioned above, the CVR stores data in JSON format.
 The bulk of the data in the CVR is the `Sessions` array, where each entry is roughly the equivalent of a ballot.
-Within each Session, is a `Contests` object, where contest represents a specific election/race, and identified by a `ContestId`.
+Within each Session, is a `Contests` object, where a contest represents a specific election/race and is identified by a `ContestId`.
 Within each `Contest`, there is a `Marks` object, representing how the voter filled out the ballot for that `Contest`.

 For each race, a voter is provided with a grid of bubbles to fill out to represent their preferences.
 Each row of the grid is labeled with a candidate's name, while each column is labeled "1st choice", "2nd choice" and so on.
 Thus, a voter may indicate that a candidate is their 1st choice by filling in the bubble in the candidate's row and the 1st choice column (and so on for their subsequent choices).